Skip to main content

 Smaller Incisions

 Minimally invasive spine surgery (MISS) is known for needing just small cuts to get the job done.
+The strategic placement of the incision site minimizes tissue damage and facilitates better surgical outcomes.
 In older methods of spine surgery, spine surgeons had to make big, long cuts.
 But with MISS, the cuts can be as tiny as a dime.
 This helps a lot because it means less blood is lost during surgery, there’s a smaller chance of getting an infection, and the scars left behind are hardly noticeable.

 The small incisions are a big reason why many people prefer this kind of surgery.
 Since the cuts are so small, they heal faster, which means you can get back to your normal life sooner.
 This makes minimally invasive spine surgery a smart choice for those who need help with spine conditions but don’t want the drawbacks of traditional surgery.